Learn about best practices to manage cash flow.

 The factoring companies also believe they can outperform the banks in one other area -speed.
 "Factoring provides cash in 48 hours or less after an account is set up," says Paul Chapman, founder and president of American Certified Factors, a worldwide factoring company based in New York.
 "The account setup typically takes about seven days, but often we can provide access to funding immediately."

 You'll just have to crunch the numbers to figure out if factoring makes sense for your business.
 Ask your lawyer or accountant what they think about factoring.
 And ask some of your business associates for their experiences.

-If you're interested in pursuing this further, here's a short list of factoring companies with web sites where you can find more information.
-The list is by no means exhaustive.
-There are literally hundreds of factoring companies all around the world, and many of them have web sites.
+If you're interested in pursuing this further, there are literally hundreds of factoring companies all around the world, and most have web sites.
 Before you choose a company, make sure that you shop around for the best rates.

 Manage your cash flow with ADP's payroll service.
 Includes direct deposit, tax filing, and general ledger interface.